amarv7/Covid-19-Vaccine-Slots-Searching-App/README.md

 2. Double click the file - "index.html" in any Browser
 3. Select State, District or District Pincode, Age group and Date.
 4. Click "Search Slot" Button to start searching the slot for particular City/District
-5. Notification will Buzz once slot is Available, immediate Login to Cowin site and book the slot
+5. Notification will sound once slot is Available, immediate Login to Cowin site and book the slot